mvanthoor/rustic-book/src/search/ordering/killers.md

 two other black moves, so it "kills" them too.
 In those two branches, the killer move will turn out so strong, that searching deeper is useless, because if black should allow this move without taking care of the threat, black's going to lose big time.
-This is called a bèta cutoff.
+This is called a beta cutoff.

 (This is the reason why the _Bg2-c6_ doesn't work against Qd7-e8.
 After this move, black can actually escape from the double attack.
 He has thus